 From 1999 to 2013, Ronaldinho played 97 times for Brazil.
-He was a member of tyhe "Three R's" with Rivaldo and Ronaldo that helped Brazil winning the World Cup in 2002.
-He had 97 caps.
-He started his career with Gemio before moving to Europe.
-He played with Paris St Germaine, Barcelona and AC Milan before returning to Brazil in 2011.
-He formed the REM line with Etoo and Messi with Barcelona before fighting among them destroyed the team.
+He was a member of the "Three R's" with Rivaldo and Ronaldo that helped Brazil winning the World Cup in 2002.
+At the club level, he started his career with Gemio before moving to Europe.
+He played with Paris St Germaine and Barcelona before his form started to drop.
+He formed the REM line with Etoo and Messi before fighting among them destroyed the team.
 In 2013, he won the Copa Libertadores with Atlético Mineiro.

 Jairo went Belo Horizonte was born in 1904.
 He first went to Belo Horizonte to study medicine, but divided his time studying and playing for Atletico Mineiro.
 He played for the club between 1927 and 1933.
 He formed the famous line known as "Trio Maldito" with Said Paulo Arges and Mario de Castro.
 Together, they scored more than 450 goals for Atlético Mineiro.

 Said Paulo Arges was a part of the legendary offensive trident known as "Trio Maldito" (Portuguese for Unholy Trio) with Mario de Castro and Jairo de Assis in the late 1920's.
 Said was studying law when he played for the club.
 He would also play for Fluminense in Rio de Janeiro.
 Because of his playing career, he delayed in finishing his law degree by 10 years.